padas-lab-de/simiir-2/README.md

 ### output
 This is where the output of the simulation is to be stored.
-If you do not want (or have not installed trec_eval) then you can set trec_eval to false, and it will not automatically evaluate the output of the simulations.
+If you do not want to use trec_eval, set trec_eval to false and it will not automatically evaluate the output of the simulations.

 ### topics